facebookLatest T-Bills Singapore Guide (14 Nov 2024): Rates, Auction Dates How to Buy & More

 On the other hand, a competitive bid is usually for institutional investors or the more investment-savvy, where investors will bid for their desired yield.

-Opting for a competitive bid means that your funds will only be invested if the cut-off yield exceeds your specified yield.
+Opting for a competitive bid means your funds will only be invested if the cut-off yield exceeds your specified yield.

 • If your bid is lower than the cut-off yield, you will get an allotment of what you bid